GrimmBrothers/flashbots-fake-bidding/README.md

 # Note
 Current design of Flashbots is strong against this particular strategy.
 We make this public for other builders to not fall to this strategies.

+# Comments
+More details in Grim brothers report.